brencojo/hello-world/README.md

 Hi there,

 I'm Brendan.
 I'm a mechanical engineering student in Toronto, Canada.
-I'm interested in learning how to program at a semi-professional level.
+I'm interested in learning how to program